 Formal letter of offer

-Your initial position offer with Darling Downs Hospital and Health Service will be via email.
+Your initial position offer with Darling Downs Health will be via email.
 After all recruitment documentation is processed by Recruitment a written Letter of Offer will be mailed to you.
-A letter of offer cannot be generated until Darling Downs Hospital and Health Service has received a certified copy of your qualifications (either Certificate or Official Transcript) advising that you have completed your studies.
+A letter of offer cannot be generated until Darling Downs Health has received a certified copy of your qualifications (either Certificate or Official Transcript) advising that you have completed your studies.

 Baillie Henderson Hospital